DannieSheng/watchlist/README.md

 # watchlist
-This is the toy project described in [this book](https://helloflask.com/book/3/)
+This is a toy project using flask following the description in [this book](https://helloflask.com/book/3/)